-Tara Kazek, 9th grader, in her second year with the Rush City-Pine City Gymnastics team, won all-around at the first meet of the season, scoring the highest total points in four events.
-Tara also placed FIrst on floor and first on beam.
+Tara Kazek, 9th grader, in her second year with the Rush City-Pine City Gymnastics team, won allaround at the first meet of the season, scoring the highest total points in four events.
+Tara also placed First on floor and first on beam.
 She has made many improvements in her performance this year and is the Athlete of the Week.

-Councilmen expressed concern regarding snowmobiling in the village, and sounded a warning to local snowmobilers to abide by the village ordinance adopted last January.
+50 Years Ago, 1969 (Published in Pine City Pioneer, 12 December 2019) Councilmen expressed concern regarding snowmobiling in the village, and sounded a warning to local snowmobilers to abide by the village ordinance adopted last January.
 The Agnes Hotel will be inspected by local and state fire inspectors to check its safety.
 A report from the state attorney general was received at the city council regarding village participation in the building of a medical clinic here.
 The attorney general ruled the village had no authority to participate.